-The electricity sector of Belarus is a fully bundled (vertically and horizontally) monopoly, with the state company Belenergo controlling high and low voltage networks, about 95% of all generation capacity, all distribution and supply.
+Belarus's electricity sector is a fully bundled (vertically and horizontally) monopoly, with the state company Belenergo controlling high and low voltage networks, about 95% of all generation capacity, all distribution and supply.
 Formally the competition legislation allows third party access to the network.
-In addition, the Law on RES determines that the state utility has to connect and to off-take the power generated by RES installation.
-The network access in practice, as well as any authorization for generation facilities to be constructed outside Belenergo, is however subject to a non-transparent process of ad hoc decision-making.
+The Law on RES determines that the state utility has to connect and off-take the power generated by RES installation.
+The network access in practice and any authorization for generation facilities to be constructed outside Belenergo, is, however, subject to a non-transparent process of ad hoc decision-making.
 There are no technical network codes.
 The recovery of costs incurred by the network operator in connecting RES facilities is not assured in the current tariff regulation methodology.

 Renewable Energy Policy of Belarus

-On 18th May 2015 the President of the Republic of Belarus signed a Decree No. 209 “Concerning the use of renewable energy” (Decree), which had been actively discussed by Belarus business community for more than 3 years.
+On 18th May 2015, the President of the Republic of Belarus signed a Decree No. 209 “Concerning the use of renewable energy” (Decree), which had been actively discussed by Belarus business community for more than 3 years.
 The Decree, officially published on 20 May 2015, made significant amendments to the regulation of “green” energy in Belarus.
 Key amendments concern quotas implementation and establish new rules of tariff determination for renewable energy.
 Read more for the details of the new Decree.
-Issues related to the order of keeping of the State Cadastre of Renewable Energy Sources are regulated by the Regulation of the Council of Ministers of 24th June 2011 No. 836, and the Regulation of the Ministry of Natural Resources and Environmental Protection of 29th August 2011 No. 29.
-Also, the Regulation of the Council of Ministers No. 836 establishes the procedure for confirming the origin of energy produced from RES.
+Issues related to keeping the State Cadastre of Renewable Energy Sources are regulated by the Regulation of the Council of Ministers of 24th June 2011 No. 836, and the Regulation of the Ministry of Natural Resources and Environmental Protection of 29th August 2011 No. 29.
+Also, the Regulation of the Council of Ministers No. 836 establishes the procedure for confirming the origin of RES's energy.

 Feed-in tariffs for solar PV in Belarus

-In Belarus, electricity from renewable sources is promoted mainly through a system of so called tariffs based on ‘increase coefficients’.
+In Belarus, electricity from renewable sources is promoted mainly through so-called tariffs based on ‘increase coefficients’.
 This is a type of FIT, the level of which is set as a multiple of the price for electricity paid by one particular customer category (namely industrial customers above 750kVA).
-The ‘increase coefficient’ is set by Resolution of the Council of Ministers and is intended to stay in place for a longer timeframe, however the price paid by industrial customers above 750 kVA may change annually or even more frequently.
+The ‘increase coefficient’ is set by Resolution of the Council of Ministers and is intended to stay in place for a longer timeframe.
+However, the price paid by industrial customers above 750 kVA may change annually or even more frequently.
 Therefore, while the coefficient is reasonably fixed, the actual FIT is not.
 The coefficient varies